13 Brilliant Pumpkin Carving Hacks You’ll Wish You Knew Last Halloween

 Instead of using a permanent marker that makes it difficult to revise your design if you mess up or change your mind, sketch with a forgiving dry-erase marker.
 If you want to redo your pattern, simply wipe off the marker with a damp paper towel.

 Carving a hole in the back of your pumpkin leaves the front of your pumpkin intact and ready for your design.
-But if you’re planning to use a real candle, you’ll still need to cut the top of your pumpkin to let the smoke escape.
+But if you’re planning to use a real candle, you’ll still need to cut a small hole in the top of your pumpkin to let the smoke escape.

 Rather than gut your pumpkin with an ordinary spoon, use an ice cream scoop.
 Not only is this tool designed specifically for scooping, but the sharp edges are perfect for scraping the sides of your pumpkin if you want to thin them before carving.